Put in Bay Diary Mon., Apr. 1st – Members of Put in Bay’s American Legion post attend the Put-in-Bay Village Council meeting and

 Thurs., Apr.
 25th – The Arts Council hosts a photo exhibit at the Put in Bay Town Hall.
 We certainly enjoyed the Greek foods Marie Schroeder prepared for the event.

-Fri., Apr.
-26th – For the second time in three days the island’s phone and cell phone service goes on the blink for about an hour.
-The Village of Put in Bay’s Tree Commission holds its Annual Arbor Day Celebration at 4 p.m. at the bathing beach at the end of Delaware
+Diary April 2013 Fri., Apr.
+26th – For the second time in three days, the island’s phone and cell phone service goes on the blink for about an hour.
+The Village of Put in Bay’s Tree Commission holds its Annual Arbor Day Celebration at 4 p.m. at the bathing beach at the end of Delaware.
 Ave.
-In cooperation with the Put-in-Bay Garden Club, two thornless honey locust trees were planted.
+Two thornless honey locust trees were planted in cooperation with the Put-in-Bay Garden Club.
 This was the first time we ever saw a sledgehammer being used to plant a tree.

 At the end of the plantings, you didn’t have to stand in line to take home a free evergreen seedling to plant.
 There’s a late afternoon baby shower for Kira Hubner at Heineman Winery.
 She and Dustin Heineman

 are expecting a son very soon.

-in Class A uniforms at services for the department’s long-time secretary, Martha Marquard.
+Diary April 2013 Sat., Apr.
+27th – An Earth Day scavenger hunt took place with the OSU Stone Lab at the Scheeff East Point Nature Preserve.
+Participants learned about snakes and Lake Erie.
+The Put in Bay firemen and EMS personnel are dressed in Class A uniforms at services for the department’s long-time secretary, Martha Marquard.
 The first idiots of the season are off-roading in a golf cart in Cooper’s Woods and on the stone beach at the Put in Bay South Bass Island State Park.
-In the evening, there’s a surprise 40th birthday party for Christie Ontko.
-Christie is totally surprised by the those who pack her home in the evening.
+In the evening, Christie Ontko has a surprise 40th birthday party.
+Christie is surprised by those who pack her home in the evening.
 “It’s the best birthday I ever had!” she exclaims.

-Sun., Apr.
+Diary April 2013 Sun., Apr.
 28th – A rainy day welcomes the first Road Scholars group of the season to the islands.